astonshane/davisputnam/inputs/newFormat/README.md

     - A <-> B

 #Sample Input file:
-- NOTE: Last Input input line coresponds to the conclusion
+- NOTE: Last Input input line corresponds to the conclusion

  ```sh
 A -> (N v Q)